These promotions will be applied to this item:

 Learn more how customers reviews work on AmazonCustomers say

 Customers enjoy this thriller for its compelling storyline with nice twists and turns, and appreciate the well-developed characters, with one review noting how the main character's reflections keep the plot balanced.
-The writing quality receives positive feedback, with one customer describing it as a well-written complex police procedural, and customers find the pacing suspenseful with heart-pounding moments.
-The book receives mixed reactions regarding its characterization, with some finding it creative and disturbing.
-While customers find the book engaging, one notes it's a long read.
+Moreover, the writing quality receives positive feedback, with one customer describing it as a well-written complex police procedural.
+The book maintains a suspenseful pace with heart-pounding moments throughout.
+However, the characterization receives mixed reactions, with some finding it creative and disturbing.
+Additionally, customers disagree on the book's readability.

 Customers enjoy the suspenseful story of this thriller, which features nice twists and turns throughout.